 Also, some carriers are repricing their products or suspending sales of certain long-tail products, given the uncertainties around morbidity and mortality rates and the interest rate volatility.
 Moody’s has already changed the outlook for U.S. life insurers to negative on account of the interest rate dive and warns of possible sizable charges on a GAAP and statutory accounting basis as insurers review the viability of their long-term interest rate assumptions.
 While insurance rating agency A.M.
 Best said it believes the life/annuity industry is today more resilient to financial market downturns than it was during the 2008-2009 financial crisis, it expects the current economic conditions to affect the balance sheets of life/annuity insurers more so than those of property-casualty or health insurers.

 Annuities – Market volatility and low interest rates also are creating a host of challenges for annuity providers.
 Since annuity contracts usually are linked to the equity markets, instruments that insurers can buy to back up the guarantees on the contracts are expensive currently.
 This is likely to impact new business pricing and sales.
 In a recent regulatory filing, one major annuity provider disclosed the possibility that tracking its investments in this environment will become more difficult if the market turmoil worsens.
-“Extreme market volatility may leave us unable to react to market events in a prudent manner consistent with our historical investment practices in dealing with more orderly markets,” the insurer stated.
+“Extreme market volatility may leave us unable to react to market events in a prudent manner consistent with our historical investment practises in dealing with more orderly markets,” the insurer stated.

 COVID-19 testing and treatment could cost U.S. health insurers up to $556 billion over the next two years, according to a report from America’s Health Insurance (AHIP).
-The report estimates that more than 50 million Americans will become infected, with at least 5.5 million requiring hospitalization – of which 1.3 million will require intensive care.
+The report estimates that more than 50 million Americans will become infected, with at least 5.5 million requiring hospitalisation – of which 1.3 million will require intensive care.
 Actual outcomes will differ depending on factors such as the number of Americans who become infected but are asymptomatic, the impact of interventions such as social distancing, and the availability of testing.

 However, the initial projections could be exceeded if hospital costs surpass the estimates and the average intensive care stays are longer, more expensive or require more services than estimated in the current models.
 In the longer term, however, the current conditions may drive higher premiums for U.S. health insurers.
 Also, the millions of unemployed workers who have lost their employer-sponsored health insurance (ESI) means fewer ESI claims going forward but more costly medical expenses for the healthcare system.
 Given many employees who lose ESI cannot afford to maintain coverage through COBRA, they are likely to delay regular doctor check-ups, which, in turn, could lead to severe hospital and emergency room visits down the line.
 Additionally, in a cash-strapped economy, individual health plan enrollees are more likely to submit and follow up on claims, compared to periods of financial stability.